athowes/multi-agyw/README.md

 New HIV infections are disproportionately common in adolescent girls and young women.
 Accelerating provision of HIV prevention programming in this key population is a top priority, but funding is insufficient to reach everyone ([HIV Prevention Coalition, 2020](https://hivpreventioncoalition.unaids.org/wp-content/uploads/2020/06/Decision-making-aide-AGYW-investment-Version-March-2020-Final.pdf)).
 Small-area estimation of risk group population sizes enables countries to prioritise provision of services to those at greatest risk, taking into account both geographic and behavioral factors, as called for in the [Global AIDS Strategy 2021-2026](https://www.unaids.org/en/Global-AIDS-Strategy-2021-2026).
 Using [AIS](https://dhsprogram.com/methodology/survey-types/ais.cfm), [BAIS](https://baisv20.com/), [DHS](https://dhsprogram.com/) and [PHIA](https://phia.icap.columbia.edu/) survey data, we fit multinomial logistic regressions to priority countries using the package [`R-INLA`](https://www.r-inla.org/).
 To enable inference with the `R-INLA` package, each model is reformulated as an equivalent Poisson log linear model using the multinomial-Poisson transformation [(Baker, 1994)](https://www.jstor.org/stable/2348134?seq=1#metadata_info_tab_contents).
+We use the resulting proportion estimates to disaggregate HIV prevalence and HIV incidence estimates from the [Naomi small-area estimation model](https://github.com/mrc-ide/naomi) according to risk group membership.

 ![This figure is produced by the report `plot_aids-abstract`](aids-abstract.png)